-TOUR DE FORCE: new American virtuoso works for piano by Sheree Clement and Perry Goldstein coming March 1 on the Albany Records label
+TOUR DE FORCE: Albany Records - Troy1714 new American virtuoso works for solo piano, by Sheree Clement and Perry Goldstein

 MUSIC BY MORRIS ROSENZWEIG AND DAVID FROOM Centaur #2103